Altcoins Are Better Than Bitcoin

 The word “better” implies a shared standard.
 Better at what, exactly?

 Bitcoin was not designed to process thousands of transactions per second.
 It was not built to host applications, issue tokens, or generate yield.
-It was built to move value between parties without requiring trust in any institution, government, or intermediary, and to do so according to rules that cannot be changed by any person, company, or vote.
+It was built for something narrower.
+It moves value between two parties without trusting a bank or a government, under rules that nobody can change.

-When someone argues that an altcoin is “better than Bitcoin,” they are usually pointing at a feature Bitcoin does not have.
-Faster settlement.
-Cheaper fees.
-More programmability.
+When someone argues that an altcoin is “better than Bitcoin,” they are usually pointing at a feature Bitcoin does not have, like faster settlement, cheaper fees, or more programmability.
 In many cases, that feature exists.
 In most cases, it exists because the altcoin made a trade.
 What it traded away is the question the comparison rarely asks.

 Calling an altcoin better than Bitcoin because it settles faster is like calling a sports car better than a cargo ship because it accelerates faster.
 The comparison is technically accurate and completely beside the point.
 They are not competing for the same job.